← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 POS data and web analytics excel at documenting what happened.
 They show which pages received traffic, how long visitors spent in each section, and exactly where abandonment occurred.
 What they cannot reveal is the reasoning behind those behaviors.
 A customer who spent four minutes on a product page and then left could have found the price too high, lacked confidence in the product quality, needed a feature that was not clearly communicated, or simply decided to check a competitor first.
+Each of these calls for a completely different response.

 The gap between behavioral data and purchase motivation is where conversion research operates.
 Without direct conversation with non-converters, category managers are left guessing which barrier matters most and which intervention will move the metric.
 This guessing leads to scattered initiatives that address possible problems rather than confirmed ones.